-Currently, Horizons sponsors two programs for LGBT leaders, one for executive directors, and one for leaders of LGBT boards of directors:
+Currently, Horizons sponsors two programs for LGBTQ leaders, one for executive directors, and one for leaders of LGBTQ boards of directors:

 For executive directors

-Horizons sponsors monthly convenings among the executive directors of 15 LGBT (and LGBT-friendly) Bay Area nonprofit organizations.
+Horizons sponsors monthly convenings among the executive directors of 15 LGBTQ (and LGBTQ-friendly) Bay Area nonprofit organizations.
 The convenings provide unique opportunities for executive directors to discuss commonly-encountered issues, problem-solve with one another, and build strong ties among nonprofits serving our community.

 Each December, executive directors who have not been involved in the convenings can join for the following year.
 (If an executive director comes on board during the year, they are welcome to join then, without waiting for December.)
-If you have any questions, contact Roger Doughty, Executive Director, firstname.lastname@example.org.
+If you have any questions, contact Roger Doughty, President, firstname.lastname@example.org.